 The etiology of transient global amnesia is not clear.
 Suggested mechanisms include those related to migraine, hypoxia and/or ischemia, venous flow abnormalities, or seizures, as well as psychologic factors.

-Recent data suggest that vulnerability of CA1 neurons to metabolic stress is pivotal; the resulting damage triggers a cascade of changes that lead to impaired hippocampal function.
+Recent data suggest that vulnerability of neurons in the CA1 area of the hippocampus to metabolic stress is pivotal; the resulting damage triggers a cascade of changes that lead to impaired hippocampal function.

 A distinct benign form of transient global amnesia can follow excessive alcohol ingestion, moderately large sedative doses of barbiturates, use of several illicit drugs, or sometimes relatively small doses of benzodiazepines (especially midazolam and triazolam).

 Events that can trigger transient global amnesia include

 Sudden immersion in cold or hot water

 Symptoms and Signs of Transient Global Amnesia

 The classic presentation in transient global amnesia is

 But a less severe retrograde amnesia may be the presenting symptom.